-At the Laboratory for Microbial Dynamics (LaMDa) we aim to understand how pathogenic (disease-causing) microorganisms contribute to the development of disease at the molecular level, and how changes and variability in their genomes (DNA, RNA) affect cellular and viral prosesses, including resistance to antimicrobial agents and the potential for vaccine development.
+In the research unit Pharmaceutical microbiology and immunity we aim to understand how pathogenic (disease-causing) microorganisms contribute to the development of disease at the molecular level, and how changes and variability in their genomes (DNA, RNA) affect cellular and viral processes, including resistance to antimicrobial agents and the potential for vaccine development.

-About the group
+About the Laboratory

-LaMDa was initiated as an emerging top-tier research group at the Faculty of Mathematics and Natural Sciences (MN faculty) in 2008, and currently forms part of the newly granted strategic MN faculty initiative CIME (Center for Integrative Microbiology and Evolution).
+Pharmaceutical microbiology and immunity was initiated under the name Laboratory for Microbial Dynamics (LaMDa) as an emerging top-tier research laboratory at the Faculty of Mathematics and Natural Sciences (MN faculty) in 2008, and currently forms part of the newly granted strategic MN faculty initiative CIME (Center for Integrative Microbiology and Evolution).
 The laboratory is thereby closely associated with several other research groups working within molecular microbiology at the Faculty, as well as with other Norwegian and international collaborators.
-The research is centered around the dynamic behavior of bacterial genomes and the cellular processes affected by such mechanisms.
-Our mission is to understand how genome dynamics drives the evolution and affects pathogenicity in microbial organisms.
-The group currently receives research funding through the Norwegian Research Council, an EU FP7 Marie Curie Staff Exchange grant (IRSES), and internal grants from the University of Oslo (from The Faculty of Mathematics and Natural Sciences and the School of Pharmacy).
+The research is centered around the dynamic behaviour of bacterial genomes and the cellular processes affected by such mechanisms.
+Our mission is to understand how genome dynamics drives the evolution and affects pathogenicity and antimicrobial resistance in microbial organisms.
+The laboratory currently receives research funding through the Norwegian Research Council, and internal grants from the University of Oslo (from The Faculty of Mathematics and Natural Sciences and the School of Pharmacy), and research (parts) are still related to a previous EU FP7 Marie Curie Staff Exchange grant (IRSES).
 Our goal is twofold: to perform first class science, and to create an environment where younger students and scientists can learn and develop into more mature scientists in general, and microbiologists in particular.